cog-ai/cog-ai.github.io/index.md

 ## Seminars on Cognitive Science and Artificial Intelligence

 Seminars on topics related to psychology cognitive sciences and artificial intelligence.
-Held by the Department of Psychology and the Department of Computer Science of the University Milano-Bicocca.
+Held by the Department of Psychology and the Department of Computer Science of the University of Milano-Bicocca.

 ### Seminar History